yupbank/tensorframes/README.md

 ## How to run in python

-You must compile the assembly first:
+You must compile the assembly first.

 Then, assuming that `SPARK_HOME` is set and that you are at the project root, you can use PySpark: